 Interest Rate and Credit Risk.
 The bonds in the Municipal Funds are subject to interest rate and credit risk.
 Interest rate risk is the risk that prices of municipal bonds generally increase when interest rates decline and decrease when interest rates increase.
 Prices of longer term securities generally change more in response to interest rate changes than prices of shorter term securities.
-Because the Municipal Funds will invest primarily in intermediate- and long-term municipal bonds, the common share net asset value and market price per share will fluctuate more in response to changes in market interest rates than if the Municipal Funds invested primarily in shorter-term bonds.
+For Municipal Funds investing primarily in intermediate- and long-term municipal bonds, the common share net asset value and market price per share will fluctuate more in response to changes in market interest rates than Municipal Funds investing primarily in shorter-term bonds.
 The use of leverage by the Municipal Funds may increase interest rate risk.
 Credit risk is the risk that the issuer will be unable to pay the interest or principal when due.
 The degree of credit risk depends on both the financial condition of the issuer and the terms of the obligation.
 (See "Lower Grade Securities.")

 Private Activity Bonds.
 The portfolios of the Municipal Funds may contain bonds which are "private activity bonds" (often called Industrial Revenue Bonds ("IRBs") if issued prior to 1987) which would be primarily of two types: (1) bonds for a publicly owned facility which a private entity may have a right to use or manage to some degree, such as an airport, seaport facility or water system and (2) facilities deemed owned or beneficially owned by a private entity but which were financed with tax-exempt bonds of a public issuer, such as a manufacturing facility or a pollution control facility.
 In the case of the first type, bonds are generally payable from a designated source of revenues derived from the facility and may further receive the benefit of the legal or moral obligation of one or more political subdivisions or taxing jurisdictions.
-In most cases of project financing of the first type, receipts or revenues of the bonds.
+In most cases of project financing of the first type, receipts or revenues of the issuer are derived from the project or the operator or from the unexpended proceeds of the bonds.
 Such revenues include user fees, service charges, rental and lease payments, and mortgage and other loan payments.